awsdocs/amazon-sagemaker-developer-guide/doc_source/seq-2-seq.md

 **Inference**

 For hosted endpoints, inference supports two data formats\.
 To perform inference using space separated text tokens, use the `application/json` format\.
 Otherwise, use the `recordio-protobuf` format to work with the integer encoded data\.
-Both mode supports batching of input data\. `application/json` format also allows you to visualize the attention matrix\.
+Both modes support batching of input data\. `application/json` format also allows you to visualize the attention matrix\.
 + `application/json`: Expects the input in JSON format and returns the output in JSON format\.
 Both content and accept types should be `application/json`\.
 Each sequence is expected to be a string with whitespace separated tokens\.
 This format is recommended when the number of source sequences in the batch is small\.
 It also supports the following additional configuration options:

   `configuration`: \{`attention_matrix`: `true`\}: Returns the attention matrix for the particular input sequence\.